-Approximately 74% of CFC's revenues from grants and other cash revenue sources for the year ended December 31, 2016 came from federal sources, and UWGH.
+Approximately 69% and 74% of CFC's revenues from grants and other cash revenue sources for the years ended December 31, 2017 and 2016, respectively, came from federal sources, and UWGH.
 Loss of funds from these sources would have a material impact on the future operations of CFC.

-NOTE 9 - Operating Lease Commitments
+NOTE 10 - Operating Lease Commitments

-CFC leases certain office equipment under non-cancellable operating lease agreements that expire at different dates through 2018.
+CFC leases certain office equipment under a non-cancellable operating lease agreement that expires in June 2018 and has a minimum lease obligation of \$1,830.